-Blue Ridge Hiking Club Alphabetical Hike List Updated Feb.
-2019
+Blue Ridge Hiking Club Alphabetical Hike List Updated January, 2023

-This list includes 135 different hikes undertaken by BRHC.
-These hike listings may or may not be completely accurate - or even completely described.
-If you choose to do one of these hikes and discover inaccuracies or have more detailed descriptions, please let Bob Heath know your findings.
+This list includes 160 different hikes undertaken by BRHC.
+Some of these hike listings are well described, while some have very little information.
+If you choose to do one of these hikes and discover inaccuracies or have more detailed descriptions, please let Bob Heath know your findings so the list can be updated.